arn-ob/DevOps_Shajidur/Part_B_System_Architecture_Design/readme.md

 ---

-_This architecture is robust, maintainable, and designed for high-traffic, enterprise-grade e-commerce solutions._
+_This architecture is scalable, maintainable, and designed for high-traffic, enterprise-grade e-commerce solutions._